the-other-mariana/parallel-computing-cuda/README.md

 3. Go to CUDA > Device and click on Edit on the Code Generation field.

-4. Write `compute_XX, sm_XX`, where the XX is replaced by your GPU computing capability, and then uncheck the Inherit checkbox.
+4. Write `compute_XX,sm_XX`, where the XX is replaced by your GPU computing capability, and then uncheck the Inherit checkbox.

 ![image](https://github.com/the-other-mariana/parallel-computing-cuda/blob/master/media/win-setup-02.png?raw=true) <br />